 ASCORBIC ACID may interfere with urine glucose test giving false-positive results.
 Therefore, if you are about to undergo any laboratory tests, inform your doctor or lab technician that you are taking ASCORBIC ACID.

 You are not recommended to stop taking ASCORBIC ACID without consulting your doctor as it may worsen the condition.
-Therefore, take ASCORBIC ACID for as long as your doctor has prescribed it and if you experience any difficulty while taking ASCORBIC ACID, please consult your doctor.
+Therefore, take ASCORBIC ACID for as long as your doctor has suggested it and if you experience any difficulty while taking ASCORBIC ACID, please consult your doctor.

 ASCORBIC ACID should be used with caution in patients with kidney stones as it may worsen the condition.
 Therefore, inform your doctor if you have any kidney problems before taking ASCORBIC ACID.